“Nothing about us, without us.” — Michael Masutha, People’s Assembly

 - Commit to learning from people with disabilities and informing yourself about the assistive technologies and innovations that can improve the ability to access state services and resources.

-- Understand the State Accessibility Technical Standard (TBD) and best practices for meeting compliance guidelines for all digital content you are producing.
+- Understand the State Accessibility Technical Standards and best practices for meeting compliance guidelines for all digital content you are producing.

 What You Can Do